On Character Varieties with Non-Connected Structure Groups: Preliminaries

 A closed subgroup $P\subset G$ is parabolic if $G/P$ is complete.
 By \cite{Spr} Lemma 6.2.4, $P$ is parabolic in $G$ if and only if $P^{\circ}$ is parabolic in $G^{\circ}$.
+Any $G$ is the semi-direct product of its unipotent radical and a Levi factor.
 A closed subgroup of $G$ is called a Levi subgroup if it is a Levi factor of some parabolic subgroup.
+Given a parabolic subgroup $P^{\circ}\subset G^{\circ}$, $N_G(P^{\circ})$ is the largest parabolic subgroup of $G$ that has $P^{\circ}$ as its identity component.
+Note that $P^{\circ}$ itself is also a parabolic subgroup of $G$.